Episode 1652 - Cristin Milioti

 It makes sense because like I don't know that I necessarily would have noticed you.

-Because you're kind of like, you know, let's see what Colin Farrell did with this get up.
+Because you're kind of like, you know, let's see what Colin Farrell did with his

 And